mjuenema/ansible-role-secure-cisco-ios/CONTRIBUTING.md

 simplicity that must be balanced to keep this Ansible role useful.

 I test this role on the following devices
-* [Cisco IE3000 Industrial Ethernet Switch](http://www.cisco.com/c/en/us/support/switches/ie-3000-8tc-industrial-ethernet-switch/model.html) running IOS 15.0(2)EY3.
-Unfortunately its 8 port Ethernet switch is faulty but is my preferred test unit because it is fanless and quiet!
+* [Cisco IE3000 Industrial Ethernet Switch](http://www.cisco.com/c/en/us/support/switches/ie-3000-8tc-industrial-ethernet-switch/model.html)(with a faulty Ethernet switch) running IOS 15.0(2)EY3.
+This is my preferred test unit because it is fanless and perfectly quiet!
 * Cisco 1800 router.
 I only use this occasionally because it is very noisy.
 * Cisco 2900 switch.
 I only use this occasionally because it is very noisy.